-- 1. This event will take place in the corridor in the Lab 5.
-The corridor is 769cm long and 136cm wide.
-The corridor will be lit. - 2.
-There will be a black lines of electrical tape at each end of the corridor denoting the start/finish line and the midpoint line.
-The line will be at least 3cm thick. - 3.
-The robot will be placed on the start line in the middle of the corridor such that its wheels are on the start line and its back is parallel to the start line.

-- 4. The robot will have up to five (5) minutes to race to the other end of the corridor and back to the starting line. - 5.
-The robot must overlap the midpoint line before returning to the starting line. - 6.
+- 3. There will be a black lines of electrical tape at each end of the race track denoting the start/finish line.
+The line will be at least 3cm thick. - 4.
+The robot will be placed on the start line in the middle of the track such that its wheels are on the start line and its back is parallel to the start line. - 5.
+There is a 35cm space at the end of the track for turning. - 6.
+The robot will have up to four (4) minutes to race to the other end of the path and back to the starting line. - 7.
+The robot must overlap the midpoint line before returning to the starting line. - 8.
 The amount of time it takes the robot to race from the start line to the midpoint line and back will be timed.
-Note that the robot does not need to stop at the finish line - 7.
+Note that the robot does not need to stop at the finish line - 9.
 The robot will be graded based on whether it completed the race and the time that it took.